rameerez/allgood/README.md

 [![Gem Version](https://badge.fury.io/rb/allgood.svg)](https://badge.fury.io/rb/allgood)

+> [!TIP]
+> **Ship your next Rails app 10x faster!** I've built **[RailsFast](https://railsfast.com)**, a production-ready Rails boilerplate that comes with everything you need to launch a software business in days, not weeks.

-Add quick, simple, and beautiful health checks to your Rails application via a `/healthcheck` page.
+`allgood` is a gem to add quick, simple, and beautiful health checks to your Rails application via a `/healthcheck` page.

 Use it for smoke testing, to make sure your app is healthy and functioning as expected.